 WHAT IS THE PROPER RESPONSE?
-WHAT IS THE PROPER RESPONSE?
-Do not evacuate?
 This may be an appropriate response if there have been a number of recent, publicized hoax bomb threats in the area; if the caller seemed to be drunk; if the caller was a young child; or if it is called in during a beautiful Friday afternoon about an hour or so before quitting time.
 This is especially true when no PTIs were provided in the bomb threat call.
-Searches are usually the most appropriate choice and should Conduct a limited or general search of the facility? generally be the chosen response, especially if no PTIs or only one PTI was given in the threat.
+Searches are usually the most appropriate choice and should generally be the chosen response, especially if no PTIs or only one PTI was given in the threat.
 Order limited evacuation, general evacuation, or move to a safe haven?
 Evacuations are usually ordered only when the call is judged to be serious, the threat credible; there is insufficient time to conduct a thorough search; and, the judgment is made that passengers and employees will be at less risk evacuating or moving to a safe haven than remaining in place and seeking cover.
 If two or more PTIs are given in the bomb threat call, an evacuation may be in order.
 Evacuation areas should be searched, cleared and secured prior to use when possible.